subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 nmap <silent> gr <Plug>(coc-references)
 ```

-Shorcuts such as this (and many more which you can check on the [help
+Shortcuts such as this (and many more which you can check on the [help
 page][coc-help]) provides quick contextual navigation within Elixir functions.

 ![Showing references](./references.gif) <div style="margin-top: 5em"></div>